 Leila never knew the details of what really happened, she had never cared enough to ask.

-It was never part of their agreement for her pack to join with theirs.
+It was never part of their agreement for her pack to join with the Rugurus.
 But now that they were taking Leila, their last Alpha heir, they had no choice.

 “Uh... fine?”
-Leila managed out.
+Leila managed out through a tense jaw.
 All she wanted to do was run away.